What is a Certified Dog Behavior Consultant?

 What is a Board-Certified Veterinary Behaviorist (DACVB)?

-Veterinary Behaviorists are different from dog trainers and behavior consultants, as they are vets who have completed residency or traininga close-up of a cork board in behavioral medicine.
+Veterinary Behaviorists are different from dog trainers and behavior consultants, as they are vets who have completed residency or training in behavioral medicine.
 They have the distinction of being a Doctor of Veterinary Medicine (DVM) and a Board-Certified Veterinary Behaviorist (DACVB).
 They can prescribe pharmaceutical treatments with behavior modification plans as they are practicing veterinarians.
 Many Veterinary Behaviorists are certified dog trainers too!

 Good Human Dog Training may recommend you see a veterinary behaviorist for certain behavior concerns such as compulsive behaviors or phobias.
 There are less than 100 Board Certified Veterinary Behaviorists located throughout the world.
 As a result, not all states will have one.
 We’re lucky to have Dr. O’Brian and her team at Southeast Animal Behavior and Training just down the road in Charlotte, NC.
 Many Vet Behaviorists can work with you and your vet virtually.